modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - Can build two versions (for modern and legacy browsers)
 - Can configure and include only needed polyfills

-Our web building is not quite finished _yet_, but we will build on top of all experience we already have in this area.
+Our web building section is not quite finished _yet_, but we will build on top of the experience we already have in this area from open-wc.
 If you need something now you can take a look at [Open Web Components Building Rollup](https://open-wc.org/building/building-rollup.html).

+## Progressive Web Apps

+When we talk of Modern Web apps, we also talk of _Progressive_ Web Apps (PWA), and this means we'll also have a focus on the PWA space.
+Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components, as well as extensive codelabs to help you get started building your modern, progressive web apps.

 ## Web Documentation (rocket)

 Writing documentation is a daunting task and often requires different expertise than the core development of web features like components, libraries, and tools.
-We want to enable everyone to create a small high performant and high quality (documentation) site for their project.
-In order to archive this, we will combine all our tools with to g so developers can focus on the actual content.
+We want to enable everyone to create a small in filesize, high performant, and high quality (documentation) site for their project.
+In order to achieve this, we put together some of our tools so developers can focus on the actual content.

 As this is a goal that is somewhat different from our core mission we will realize this as a sister project code name "rocket".